kubernetes/community/contributors/design-proposals/expansion.md

 ### Use Case: Composition of environment variables

-Currently, containers are injected with docker-style environment variables for the services in their pod's namespaces.
+Currently, containers are injected with docker-style environment variables for the services in their pod's namespace.
 There are several variables for each service, but users routinely need to compose URLs based on these variables because there is not a variable for the exact format they need.
 Users should be able to build new environment variables with the exact format they need.